 Must be 18 years of age, a US citizen, national, or legal permanent resident alien, and a high school graduate (or equivalent).

 Willingness to commit to a full term of service (1700 hours, 8 hours/day, 40 hours/week for full-time members).
 Hours must be completed within 11 months of start date.

-Direct or indirect experience with substance use disorders and strong connection to and understanding of the recovery process.
+Direct experience with substance use disorders and strong connection to and understanding of the recovery process.